 Now, at Christmas 2018, 33 years after embracing the Steiner education and being engaged in Steiner/Waldorf schools, although deeply sad for moving out of the Steiner/Waldorf environment, I am very pleased to start again a new language-educational venture in partnership with Exeter College that very kindly and friendly gave me this new opportunity!
 Fingers crossed… and keep always your hope alive!

-Out of that first small attempt that started with 12 of my students in summer 1998, the Active English Learning project grew over the years not just in dimensions but in quality, experience, students care, developing its own identity based on constant efforts to provide high standards of academic teaching, creative environment, enjoyable experiences, social inclusion within the community hosting the courses.
+Out of that first small attempt that started with eleven of my students in summer 1998, the Active English Learning project grew over the years not just in dimensions but in quality, experience, students care, developing its own identity based on constant efforts to provide high standards of academic teaching, creative environment, enjoyable experiences, social inclusion within the community hosting the courses.
 And this is the direction I am committed to lead and develop the Active English Learning project as far as necessary.
 And as far as I can 😊 (vr)

 19th December 2018